hilolani/noisy_diabetes/README.md

 X_recovered = X_std * std.values + mean.values

-The objective variable is also noisy as followsHow to create the additional 5 session noisy target index value ‘y_noisy’, but using a random integer that follows a uniform distribution [-2, 2] range and added to each original y value.
+The objective variable is also noisy as follows.
+We created the additional 5 session noisy target index values as ‘y_noisy’, using a random integer that follows a uniform distribution [-2, 2] range to be added to each original y value.